 Being involved in a car accident can be a physically and mentally traumatic experience.
 The distress and anger are only heightened when it turns out that a drunk driver caused the crash.
-This is especially true when the drunk driver at fault walks away from the scene either totally unharmed or with less severe injuries than the innocent people they crashed into.
+This is especially true when the drunk driver at fault walks away from the scene either totally unharmed or with less severe injuries than the innocent people they hurt.

 Why Drunk Drivers Don’t Get Hurt in Car Crashes

-However, these slower reaction times also help the drunk driver avoid injury.
+However, these slower reaction times may also help the drunk driver avoid injury.
 Sober drivers tend to brace for impact if they can see they are about to crash, and tensing the body increases the risk of serious injury.

 When physical trauma happens, the body releases chemicals that slow down the healing process.
 Researchers believe that alcohol acts as a buffer and prevents these physiological reactions, thereby preventing fatal complications.